dylansm/http-hmac-paw/README.markdown

 ## Disclosure and disclaimer

 I am an employee of [Acquia Inc.][4], the author of the HTTP HMAC Spec.
 This extension was created as a personal project and had no Acquia involvement.
-Likewise, this development of this extension has had involvement from [Paw Inc.][5], the developers of Paw, with whom I am not affiliated in any way.
+Likewise, the development of this extension has no involvement from [Paw Inc.][5], the developers of Paw, with whom I am not affiliated in any way.

 [1]: http://luckymarmot.com/paw/extensions/
 [2]: https://github.com/acquia/http-hmac-spec/tree/1.0